anajuliafs/anajuliafs/README.md

 <h1 align="left">Hi, I'm Ana ✨</h1>
-<h4 align="left">Hey there!
-I'm a UX designer who's always on the hunt for new ways to improve my skills.
+<h4 align="left">I'm a UX designer who's always on the hunt for new ways to improve my skills.
 I recently decided to dip my toes into front-end development to expand my design knowledge and see what all the fuss is about.
 Turns out, it's been a pretty fun ride!
 I love being curious and pushing myself to try new things, so I'm pretty excited to see where this new knowledge takes me... </h4>

 <div id="header" align="left">
   <img src="https://64.media.tumblr.com/aac566b400b53e2a382ea88895876ae9/tumblr_mugvif9udE1rfjowdo1_500.gif" width="450"/>